martinmodrak/ai-in-medicine-2025/lesson2-tasks.md

 ---

-# Task 1: Neural network training
+# Neural network training

 Open the [neural network demo](convnet_demo.html)

+1. Add points of various colours (Click vs. Shift + Click), see how it learns
+2. Find a pattern that is "nice" but that cannot be learned.

-# Task 2: Fitting and overfitting
+# Fitting and overfitting

 We will use the demo app at https://codepen.io/oscarsaharoy/full/eYggrme